 The Single Sign-On service allows users to log in through a single sign-on service and access other applications that are hosted or protected by the service.
 This improves security and productivity since users do not have to log in to individual applications.
 The service converts legacy identity protocols into modern cloud-native, federated protocols for your applications and APIs to consume.
 Developers using Spring Boot (for Java) or Steeltoe (for .NET) can accelerate development with identity that just works.
 Developers are responsible for selecting the authentication method for application users.
 They can select native authentication provided by the UAA or external identity providers.

-Fully automated management of the service on Pivotal Cloud Foundry.
+Fully automated management of the service on Pivotal Platform.
 Monitoring, failure recovery, and software updates with zero-to-minimal downtime.

 Operators can customize plan definitions to support orgs, spaces, roles, and users.